fdziarmagowski/builds/README.md

-# Miscellaneous packages built with Docker/Podman in Debian
+# Miscellaneous packages built with Docker/Podman
 The viewer discretion is advised: builds packages in containers and installs into locally mounted directories, preferably with Podman (rootless)